mbforbes/website-3/posts/writing/weatherspread.md

 ![]({{ "/assets/posts/weatherspread/belgrade-3.jpg" | url }})

-Ahh, fantastic!
-So it looks like there's a hance we'd have a good chunk of warm weather (albeit with some rain: the small bars extending below).
-But there's also a chance we could hit a week of 90s or even 100℉ weather!
+There's a chance we'd have a good chunk of warm weather (albeit with some rain: the small blue bars extending below).
+But there's also a chance we could hit a week of 90s or even 100℉ weather.
 It's a risk.

 If we might want to move our trip a month or two out, we can plot multiple months and compare them.